ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/10-service-injection.md

 > Zoey says...
 >
 > Feel free to try sending the tweet!
 However, keep in mind that your followers cannot access your local server at `http://localhost:4200/`.
-Don't worry though, at the end of the tutorial, we will deploy the app to the Internet so you can show everyone what you made!

 ```run:command hidden=true cwd=super-rentals
 ember test --path dist